annmariehitchcock/microsoft-graph-docs/api-reference/beta/resources/security-ediscoveryexportoperation.md

 ---
 title: "ediscoveryExportOperation resource type"
-description: Describes the ediscoveryExportOperation resource type with its methods, properties, relationships, and a JSON representation.
+description: Learn about how the ediscoveryExportOperation resource type represents the process of an eDiscovery export.
 author: "SeunginLyu"
 ms.localizationpriority: medium
 ms.prod: "ediscovery"